 It is your kingdom, your castle, your home away from home, and you will find that the residence halls at Western Oregon University offer so much more than just a room.

 Located close enough to walk to your classes, the library, fitness center, cafes, restaurants and thankfully, coffee – the undergaduate housing options at WOU are uniquely suited to supporting the academic and social pursuits of YOU, the residential student.
 In fact, returning and transfer students often choose to live on campus as well because of the convenience, community, friendships, safety, services and wide variety of free activities and campus events that residential status has to offer them.

 The halls are broken into two loose groups to suit the residents who live there:

-Halls for First Year students and Halls for Upper-Division students
+Halls that primarily house First Year students and Halls set up to house only Upper-Division students

 First-year students who attend Western Oregon University within one year of high school graduation are required to live on campus.
 As a result, WOU provides up to four residence halls primarily designed for a first-year living experience.

 Heritage Hall and Landers Hall feature community living options which include double rooms, shared community bathrooms, study rooms and public areas for group activities.
 In addition, this year as space allows, and demand requires, the suite style rooms of Barnum Hall will complement the green spaces of our newest residence hall, Ackerman Hall to accommodate First-Year students.